peterkinget/MOSbiusBook/6a_experiments/Lab_1_introduction/introduction_PK.md

 ## Lab Report

-Write a *succint* lab report that includes screen captures of the key measurements and your interpretation of the data; where applicable, include a brief comparison to theoretical expected behavior, but no need for  derivations of that behavior.
+Write a *succinct* lab report that includes screen captures of the key measurements and your interpretation of the data; where applicable, include a brief comparison to theoretical expected behavior, but no need for  derivations of that behavior.

 You can use a word processor or hand write the report, just make sure it is clearly organized.
 Clearly mark your group, names, and UNIs on the report.